danimaaz/NBA-Injury-Analysis-2013-2019/README.md

 The average ACWR appears to be quite consistent across each body part.
 This may be due to the high amount of injuries

 I then decided to see whether or not high ACWRs caused particular body parts to be injury prone.
 I split the ACWRs into 3 groups illustrated in Table 2.
-Figure 15 shows the number of injuries in each 'ACWR' range Figure 16 illustrates the number of injuries for each body part in each ACWR range.
+Figure 15 shows the number of injuries in each 'ACWR' range, while Figure 16 illustrates the number of injuries for each body part in each ACWR range.

 **Table 2**: